Southampton-RSG/2016-11-01-southampton/novice/git/03-changes.md

 Changes to be committed:
   (use "git rm --cached <file>..." to unstage)

-        new file:   climate_analysis.py
+        new file:   climate_analysis.R
-        new file:   temp_conversion.py
+        new file:   temp_conversion.R
 ~~~

-Git now knows that it's supposed to keep track of `climate_analysis.py` and `temp_conversion.py`,
+Git now knows that it's supposed to keep track of `climate_analysis.R` and `temp_conversion.R`,
 but it hasn't recorded these changes as a commit yet.

 ###Initial Commit###